jmertin/php_haproxy-collector/README.md

 ### Requirements

-- The restfull interface of the APMIA needs to be enabled
+- The RESTful interface of the APMIA needs to be enabled
 - HAProxy needs to provide the statistics
-- PHP 7.4 needs to have posix, pcntl, curl installed (extensions)
+- PHP 7.2+ needs to have posix, pcntl, curl installed (extensions)

 ## APMIA configuration